 These images pay homage to this beautiful and troubled world through dreamlike scenes and personal symbols that include children and deer, a wind chime microburst, tough-looking “better angels,” screaming babies and tranquil paper boats.
 In this exhibit of mixed-media collages, mosaics, and scratchboard drawings, I express my affection for everyday life while at the same time depict a bit of turbulance too, because the storms they are a-comin — if they aren’t already here.

-My most recent body of work Linked in Spirit, is a visual commentary on multilayered experiences, from the surprise of cracking open a two-yolked egg (industry destroys two-yolkers), to the trouble of trudging into a strong headwind (or maybe a strong-headed political wind), to the emotional flood of laughing to the point of crying (or maybe it’s the other way around).
-Please see my portfolio and artist statement for additional information about this exhibit which includes scratchboard drawings, mixed-media collages, and mosaics.
+Linked in Spirit is a visual commentary on multilayered experiences, from the surprise of cracking open a two-yolked egg (industry destroys two-yolkers), to the trouble of trudging into a strong headwind (or maybe a strong-headed political wind), to the emotional flood of laughing to the point of crying (or maybe it’s the other way around).
+Please see my artist statement for additional information about this exhibit which included scratchboard drawings, mixed-media collages, and mosaics.

 Two Mothers, Two Sons